IPF and If It Is a Distinct Clinical Entity

 JB: Dr Raghu, what is the overall key take‑home message for our audience today?

 Dr Raghu: The overall key take‑home message is that UIP that is currently required feature to make a diagnosis of IPF does not equate to the diagnosis of IPF.
 It is nonspecific manifestation of many clinical entities.

 Therefore, it is crucial for the clinician to investigate for this, and engage other experts in multi‑disciplines to make the diagnosis before diagnosing IPF.
 If they do that, the prevalence of true IPF is likely to be substantially lower than the current estimate of only 20 percent.

-Jessica: Is there anything else that you'd like to add today?
+JB: Is there anything else that you'd like to add today?
 Anything that we missed?

 Dr Raghu: Not really, but I think it is time to acknowledge, maybe changing the I in the IPF to I as irreversible, pulmonary fibrosis irreversible, as it relates to honeycomb lung because honeycomb long cannot be reversed, at least to current knowledge, and that is irreversible permanent causes to multiple causes.